Romanization of Chinese: Missionary systems

 The first consistent system for transcribing Chinese words in Latin alphabet is thought to have been designed in 1583–1588 by Matteo Ricci and Michele Ruggieri for their Portuguese–Chinese dictionary—the first ever European–Chinese dictionary.
-Unfortunately, the manuscript was misplaced in the Jesuit Archives in Rome, and not re-discovered until 1934.
+The manuscript was misplaced in the Jesuit Archives in Rome, and not re-discovered until 1934.
 The dictionary was finally published in 2001.
 During the winter of 1598, Ricci, with the help of his Jesuit colleague Lazzaro Cattaneo (1560–1640), compiled a Chinese–Portuguese dictionary as well, in which tones of the romanized Chinese syllables were indicated with diacritical marks.
 This work has also been lost but not rediscovered.

 Cattaneo's system, with its accounting for the tones, was not lost, however.
-It was used e.g. by Michał Boym and his two Chinese assistants in the first publication of the original and romanized text of the Nestorian Stele, which appeared in China Illustrata (1667)—an encyclopedic-scope work compiled by Athanasius Kircher.
+It was used e.g. by Michał Boym and his two Chinese assistants in the first publication of the original and romanized text of the Xi'an Stele, which appeared in China Illustrata (1667)—an encyclopedic-scope work compiled by Athanasius Kircher.